neilhan/drop/tech/20131208_3_advices_for_new_software_engineers.md

 Although I do not use mind maps, I use tree structures to capture ideas, todos, projects, and information.
 [workflowy.com](https://workflowy.com) is a great app for this.

 I also received huge benefit from "Getting things done" by David Allen.
+It is the bible of productivity.

 I am amazed by how early Canadian schools teach kids mind-map.
 It was a simple version, they call it "web".